 - Supplies for non-profitable charitable societies

 - Resale of residential buildings

 - Goods and services for military services

 - Diplomatic international institutions.

-Zero-rated categories are also part of the exceptions to the VAT rate.
+Zero-rated categories are also part of the exceptions to the VAT rate in Oman.
 These categories include;

 - Natural gas

 - Crude oil

 Why You Should Undergo VAT Registration in Oman?